dankamongmen/notcurses/USAGE.md

 //
 // Multi-column characters can only have a single style/color throughout.
 //
-// Each cell occupies 16 static bytes (128 bits).
+// Each nccell occupies 16 static bytes (128 bits).
 The surface is thus ~1.6MB
 // for a (pretty large) 500x200 terminal.
 At 80x43, it's less than 64KB.
 // Dynamic requirements can add up to 16MB to an ncplane, but such large pools
 // are unlikely in common use.